 - Mac Pro models from late 2013

 The other issue in terms of compatibility may be your third-party apps, especially if they are quite old.
 This is because Catalina doesn’t support 32-bit apps, so if you are still using a 32-bit app you will need to update or run Catalina in a separate volume on your Mac and Mojave in another.

 You may also want to know which apps won't work in Catalina.

-Catalina will bring some brilliant new features to the Mac, but is it a reason to upgrade from Mojave?
-It’s possible that Project Catalyst will mean that the third party iOS apps making their way to the Mac, which is great, but they they may run in Mojave or older versions of the macOS, in which case that wouldn’t be a reason to upgrade.
+Project Catalyst should mean that the third party iOS apps will be making their way to the Mac, which is great, but they they may run in Mojave or older versions of the macOS, in which case that wouldn’t be a reason to upgrade.

 The other headline feature, being able to use an iPad as a second screen has been possible before thanks to third party software, but Apple’s implementation looks excellent and so simple.
 We even think it will help Apple sell a few more iPads.
 We're just disappointed that our own Mac is too old to take advantage of the feature.